bogdanghervan/zf-append-var/README.md

 All the methods that you'd expect in a container-style view helper (like `Zend_View_Helper_HeadScript` or `Zend_View_Helper_HeadStyle`) are supported.
-In most cases you will only need `appendVar`, but you can combine the methods below to control the order JavaScript variables are instantiated in the outputted code.
+In most cases you will only need `appendVar`, but you can combine the methods below to control the order JavaScript variables show up in the outputted code.
 #### appendVar
 Appends a variable (will show up last in the outputted code).
 ```PHP